vikranth22446/toren/README.md

-# Toren - Multi-AI CLI Agent Runner
+# Toren - Local Multi-AI CLI Agent Runner

 TLDR:
 > Modern LLMs are powerful but slow[1].
 You cannot test ideas in parallel because both your codebase and your thought process are locked for each run.